 For many, memory loss conditions, early diagnosis and treatment can help to maintain independent living and quality of life for as long as possible.

-Our Memory Clinic Team comprises two family physicians, registered nurses, a mental health worker, an occupational therapist, a pharmacist, and a representative from the Alzheimer Society.
+Our Memory Clinic Team comprises three family physicians, registered nurses, an occupational therapist, a pharmacist, and a representative from the Alzheimer Society.

 The Memory Clinic is held once a month at 145 Station Street.
-Each appointment will take approximately 2 - 3 hours.
-We strongly encourage patients to bring along a family member or someone who knows them well; this will help ensure a thorough assessment.
+Each appointment will take approximately 3 hours.
+Patients are required to bring along a family member or someone who knows them well; this will help ensure a thorough assessment.

 If you would like an assessment by the Memory Clinic, please speak to your family physician.

-Our pharmacist, Stephanie Lynch, and occupational therapists facilitate a Falls Prevention Clinic.
+Our pharmacist and occupational therapists facilitate a Falls Prevention Clinic.
 This clinic provides a multi-factoral falls assessment and thorough medication review.
 This clinic is geared towards patients who:

 - Have fallen or almost fallen within the last 12 months